meiyor/Time_Spectral_Granger_Causality_EEG/README.md

 # Time_Spectral_Granger_Causality_EEG
-Granger Causality (GC) pipeline for evaluating channels predicitability from data from [Xu et al 2023](https://www.pnas.org/doi/abs/10.1073/pnas.2216268120).
+Granger Causality (GC) pipeline for evaluating channels predictability from data from [Xu et al 2023](https://www.pnas.org/doi/abs/10.1073/pnas.2216268120).
 For downloading the data refer to the Zenodo link here and download the entire [here](https://zenodo.org/record/7803212#.ZC3Cb-zML0q) and download the entire dataset.
 For any inquiry about data request or extra detail in code execution please don't hesitate to reach professor Jimo Borjigin, PhD [here](mailto:borjigin@umich.edu).

 ## Requirements